tkerby/flipperzero-firmware-wPlugins/README.md

 Easily create unique names using this app for flipper zero.

 *Instructions: Press "left" or "right" to change the subject of the name.

-Click OK to generate the name.*
+Click "OK" to generate the name.*

 Screenshots: